 Prices of ruby, like any other gemstone, vary on the basis of their quality which is determined on the basis of color, cut and clarity.
 Before buying rubies, it is necessary to refer to ruby buying guides and set a budget beforehand.

 While chemical treatments do not pose any problems, beware of glass filled rubies.
 Lower grade rubies are disguised as high-quality rubies by filling in fractures with glass.
 These rubies break over time and are much less valuable.

 If you are buying rubies online it is essential to buy from a reputed retailer who offers official certification and a lifetime warranty.
-It is also necessary for the company to have a sound return policy.
+The prominent certifying bodies are GIA, IGL GCAL etc. It is also necessary for the seller to have a sound return policy.
 After securing the ruby you can take it to a trusted color gemstones specialist to have everything verified.

 Now that you know how to buy the perfect ruby, check out our state-of-the-art collection of loose ruby gemstones.